 It’s also a difficult question—maybe the most difficult to answer in terms of what Barany calls the cancer problem.
 Cancer in its early stages, often asymptomatic, is most treatable but tragically most elusive to current expensive diagnostic technology.
 For many years, Barany and his collaborators have believed that the solution resides in testing the blood.

 To translate academic research to the clinical setting, Barany cofounded a company, Acuamark Diagnostics, to develop highly sensitive assays and tests that detect early signs of cancer from a sample of blood.
 With Barany and his team, the company has developed its pilot assays to detect markers of colon cancer and is currently working to apply the basic principles to other types of cancer.
-Hopes are that detecting cancer at the earliest stages, in the blood, will be possible for the public as soon as three to five years.
+Hopes are that detecting cancer at the earliest stages, in the blood, will be possible for the public in as soon as three to five years.

 Early-Cancer Detection Tests